 Overall, people are 12 times more likely to die from all causes in the first two weeks after release - and the rates of death from opioid overdose are 130 times greater compared to the general population.

 Clearly, we need a change.

-LAC submitted comments to the NYS DOH on the initial draft amendment application, which can be viewed here, and we will be watching the submission process closely, advocating to push this important policy change forward.
+LAC submitted comments to the NYS DOH on the initial draft amendment application in May 2019, which can be viewed here, as well as on the subsequent draft during the public comment period in September 2019, which can be viewed here.
+We will be watching the submission process closely and advocating to push this important policy change forward.
 Below you can find more information on the effort including a timeline of LAC’s involvement.
 Be sure to visit this page periodically and watch the hashtag #TurnOnCareNY to keep up to date on our campaign.

 To learn more about NY’s effort to support healthy reentry:

 Read the New York State Department of Health’s press release “Governor Cuomo Directs Department of Health to Apply for Federal Waiver to Provide Medicaid Services to Incarcerated Individuals Leaving Prisons and Jails”.